Hodge theory on Cheeger spaces: Introduction

 In proving this theorem, there are two main analytic difficulties to overcome.
 The first is the definition of the domains.
 If $Y$ is a stratum of depth one, then its link $Z$ is a closed manifold, and we establish below that any element $u \in \cD_{\max}(d+\delta)$ has a distributional asymptotic expansion in terms of $x,$ a `boundary defining function' for $Y,$

-If $\dim Z$ is not even, or more generally, if the Witt condition holds, then $\alpha(u) = \beta(u) = 0.$ Otherwise these forms constitute the Cauchy data, on which the ideal boundary conditions are (algebraic) restrictions.
+(for arbitrarily small $\eps$).
+The coefficients $\alpha(u),$ $\beta(u)$ vanish if $\dim Z$ is not even or, more generally, if the Witt condition holds.
+Otherwise these forms constitute the Cauchy data, on which the ideal boundary conditions are (algebraic) restrictions.
 We show that once we have imposed suitable boundary conditions on the first $k$ singular strata (in terms of increasing depth), then there is an expansion of the form \eqref{DistExpansion} at the contiguous stratum of depth $k+1$.

 The second analytic difficulty, to the resolution of which the bulk of the paper is devoted, involves the construction of a parametrix for $d+\delta$ with Cheeger ideal boundary conditions.
 On a space with a simple edge, i.e.\ only one singular stratum, $x(d+\delta)$ is an `elliptic edge operator' in the sense of \cite{Mazzeo:Edge}, and there is a complete pseudodifferential theory to study it \cite{Mazzeo:Edge, Mazzeo-Vertman}, at least when $\dim Z$ is even so that there is no indicial root exactly at the $L^2$ cutoff.
-The strategy here is to construct a parametrix for $d+\delta$ acting on the weighted space $x^{\eps}L^2,$ and then modify it to obtain a parametrix for $(d+\delta,\cD_{\cL}(d+\delta))$ with an error term taking values in $x^{\eps}L^2.$ Using this parametrix, we show that the domain $\cD_{\cL}(d+\delta)$ is compactly included in $L^2.$
+The strategy here is to construct a parametrix for $x(d+\delta)$ acting on the weighted space $x^{\eps}L^2,$ and then modify it to obtain a parametrix for $(d+\delta,\cD_{\cW}(d+\delta))$ with an error term taking values in $x^{\eps}L^2.$ Using this parametrix, we show that the domain $\cD_{\cW}(d+\delta)$ is compactly included in $L^2.$

 There is now a substantial amount of literature concerning related problems on spaces with simple edge singularities.
 We mention in particular, beyond \cite{Mazzeo:Edge} and \cite{Mazzeo-Vertman}, the ongoing work of Krainer and Mendoza \cite{Krainer-Mendoza:Kernel, Krainer-Mendoza2, Krainer-Mendoza3} and the recent work of Cheeger and Dai \cite{Cheeger-Dai}.
 The oeuvre of Schulze \cite{Schulze} handles certain problems, though less general than considered here, for stratified spaces. \\